AviatrixSystems/terraform-aviatrix-azure-controller/modules/aviatrix_controller_initialize/README.md

 # Aviatrix Controller Initialize

 This module executes the initialization script on the Aviatrix Controller.
+The following actions are performed:
+1. Wait until API server of Aviatrix Controller is up and running
+2. Login Aviatrix Controller and get CID
+3. Check if the controller has been initialized or not
+4. Set admin email
+5. Set admin password
+6. Login Aviatrix Controller as admin with new password and get CID
+7. Initial setup for Aviatrix Controller
+8. Wait until Apache server of Aviatrix Controller is up and running after initial setup
+9. Login Aviatrix Controller and get CID
+10. Set Aviatrix Customer ID
+11. Create access account

 ## Providers